KovuTheHusky/dynmap-structures/README.md

 **mineshaft**

-    If true, displays Abandoned Mineshafts on your map.
+    If true, displays Mineshafts on your map.
 Default value is false.

 **monument**

     If true, displays Ocean Monuments on your map.
 Default value is true.

+**netherfossil**

+    If true, displays Nether Fossils on your map.
+Default value is true.

 **oceanruin**

-    If true, displays Underwater Ruins on your map.
+    If true, displays Ocean Ruins on your map.
 Default value is true.

 **pillageroutpost**

     If true, displays Pillager Outposts on your map.
+Default value is true.

+**ruinedportal**

+    If true, displays Ruined Portals on your map.
 Default value is true.

 **shipwreck**